Eastern towhee: Timing of major life events

 Arrival and departure of eastern towhees into summer breeding grounds varies with location.
-According to a literature review, eastern towhees typically arrive in New York in early April and leave by the middle of November.
+According to a literature review, they typically arrive in New York in early April and leave by the middle of November.
 A review of eastern towhees in New Hampshire describes arrival in late April to May with the majority departing in September.
 Further south, on the border of Tennessee and North Carolina, migration to high-elevation areas within the Great Smoky Mountains begins as early as March.
 Eastern towhees typically leave these sites in October.
-The Pipilo e. erythrophthalmus subspecies is the most migratory of the subspecies.
+The P. e. erythrophthalmus subspecies is the most migratory of the subspecies.

 Breeding begins in spring and continues to late summer.
-Reports of eastern towhees nesting as early as late March in Florida and Georgia, in mid- to late April in some midwestern states, and as late as mid-May in northern New England were summarized in a literature review.
-Literature reviews also report nest construction by the female, which takes about three to five days.
+Reports of eastern towhees nesting as early as late March in Florida and Georgia, in mid- to late April in some midwestern states, and as late as mid-May in northern New England were given in a literature review.
+Literature reviews also report nest construction by the female, which takes about 3–5 days.
 Egg laying typically occurs until August.
 For example, a review of eastern towhees in Indiana notes nesting from 15 April to 20 August.
-However, a literature review of eastern towhees in Florida included a report of a nest observed on 2 September 1983 that contained two eggs.
-According to several literature reviews, eastern towhees may renest after failed nesting attempts and can raise two, and in the south sometimes three, broods per season.
+However, eastern towhees in Florida had a nest on 2 September 1983 that contained two eggs.
+Eastern towhees may renest after failed nesting attempts and can raise two, and in the south sometimes three, broods per season.